Moral enhancement

 Moral enhancement (abbreviated ME), also called moral bioenhancement (abbreviated MBE), is the use of biomedical technology to morally improve individuals.
 MBE is a growing topic in neuroethics, a field developing the ethics of neuroscience as well as the neuroscience of ethics.
-After Thomas Douglas introduced the concept in 2008, its merits have been widely debated in academic bioethics literature.
-Since then, Ingmar Persson and Julian Savulescu have been vocal MBE supporters, as well as Parker Crutchfield, who has argued in favor of covert and compulsory use of ME upon unsuspecting populations.
+After Thomas Douglas introduced the concept of MBE in 2008, its merits have been widely debated in academic bioethics literature.
+Since then, Ingmar Persson and Julian Savulescu have been among the most vocal MBE supporters.
 Much of the debate over MBE has focused on Persson and Savulescu's 2012 book in support of it, Unfit for the Future?
 The Need for Moral Enhancement.

 Different kinds of moral enhancement

 Moral enhancement in general is sometimes distinguished from MBE specifically, such that ME includes any means of moral improvement while MBE only involves biomedical interventions.
 Some also distinguish invasive from non-invasive, intended from resultant, treatment-focused from enhancement-focused, capability-improving from behavior-improving, and passive from active ME interventions.
-Vojin Rakić has distinguished involuntary (i.e. targeting unborn) from compulsory and voluntary MBE, claiming that compulsory MBE is not justifiable and proposing that "a combination of [voluntary MBE] and [involuntary MBE] might be the best option humans have to become better".
+Vojin Rakić has distinguished involuntary (such as for the unborn) from compulsory and voluntary MBE, claiming that compulsory MBE is not justifiable and proposing that "a combination of [voluntary MBE] and [involuntary MBE] might be the best option humans have to become better".
+Parker Crutchfield has argued in favor of covert and compulsory use of ME upon unsuspecting populations.
 Other thinkers have argued in favor of a partial or limited form of MBE such as 'indirect enhancement' or 'moral supplementation' while rejecting more comprehensive forms of MBE as undesirable or unachievable.

 Arguments in favour

+The simplest argument for MBE is definitional: improving moral character is morally good, so all else being equal, any biomedical treatment that actually improves moral character does moral good.

 Douglas originally suggested MBE as a counter-example to what he calls the "bioconservative thesis," which claims that human enhancement is immoral even if it is feasible.
 He argues that enhancements to improve someone’s moral motivations would at least be morally permissible.
 For example, he cites enhancements to reduce "counter-moral" racist and aggressive emotional reactions as morally permissible because they remove impediments to morality.

 In 2009, Mark Alan Walker proposed a "Genetic Virtue Project" (GVP) to genetically enhance moral traits.
 Given that personality traits are heritable, and some traits are moral while others are immoral, he suggests increasing moral traits while reducing immoral ones through genetic engineering.